MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-wdac-policy-for-lightly-managed-devices.md

 Alice follows these steps to complete this task:

 > [!NOTE]
->
-> - `SmartAppControl.xml` is available on Windows 11 version 22H2 and later.
-This policy does not allow modifying some settings.
+> `SmartAppControl.xml` is available on Windows 11 version 22H2 and later.
+This policy includes a rule that is unsupported for enterprise WDAC policies and must be removed (step 3).
 For more information, see [WDAC and Smart App Control](windows-defender-application-control.md#wdac-and-smart-app-control)
-> - If you prefer to use a different [example Windows Defender Application Control base policy](example-wdac-base-policies.md), substitute the example policy path with your preferred base policy in step 1.
-> - If you do not use Configuration Manager, skip step 4.

 1. On a client device, run the following commands in an elevated Windows PowerShell session to initialize variables: